bhupendra-25bai10468/digital-literacy-project/README.md

 ---

+## How to View
+Open each task folder to view files and screenshots.
+Refer to the report folder for the complete project report.

+---

 ## 📊 Learning Outcome
 This project helped me learn and understand about digital tools, safety on the internet, and professional communication.